EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

 -->

 Knowing the resources that microarthropod groups use for food is difficult due to their size and cryptic environment.
-The recognition of the food resources that are part of the diet of soil microarthropods must be based on empirical evidence, which constitutes the first step to establish the interactions between trophic species and the trophic resources that describe the food webs.
-(Briand and Cohen, 1984; van Straalen, 1998; Walter et al., 1991).
+The recognition of the food resources that are part of the diet of soil microarthropods must be based on empirical evidence, which constitutes the first step to establish the interactions between trophic species and the trophic resources that describe the food webs [@Briand1984; @vanStraalen1998; @Walter1991].

 The information about trophic relationships of the different microarthropod taxonomic groups is still quite scarce.
-These data are necessary to build and analyze trophic networks that, in turn, could be used to assess the stability and conservation status of these ecosystems.
-(Barrios, 2007; Briones, 2014; Thakur et al., 2020).
+These data are necessary to build and analyze trophic networks that, in turn, could be used to assess the stability and conservation status of these ecosystems [@Barrios2007; @Briones2014; @Thakur2020].

 This review gathers the information currently available regarding the use of trophic resources by the edaphic microarthropods.
-This information, together with other characteristic features of the soil microarthropods, will allow building a food web interactions network, that could result in a better understanding of the structure and functioning of the edaphic biota (FAO, 2020).
-Trophic networks will, in turn, allow for comparing the state of different soils, or the same soils under different intensities of anthropic impact (Thompson et al., 2012).
+This information, together with other characteristic features of the soil microarthropods, will allow building a food web interactions network that could result in a better understanding of the structure and functioning of the edaphic biota [@FAO2020].
+Trophic networks will, in turn, allow for comparing the state of different soils, or the same soils under different intensities of anthropic impact [@Thompson2012].

- The empirical characterization of trophic interactions is challenging due to the spatial and temporal complexity of feeding patterns, and the limitations of the methods to identify and quantify the components of the diet (Nielsen et al., 2018; Pankhurst et al., 1997; Walter et al.,1991).
+The empirical characterization of trophic interactions is challenging due to the spatial and temporal complexity of feeding patterns, and the limitations of the methods to identify and quantify the components of the diet [@Nielsen2018; @Pankhurst1997; @Walter1991].

 Thus, the objectives of this review are: 1) to gather all the information currently available regarding the trophic resources used by soil microarthropods, 2) to describe the known trophic relationships and potential diets of these soil microarthropods at different taxonomic levels (from family to species), and 3) to establish the current status of knowledge skews in the available information.

 ## Materials and methods

 ### Empirical evidence

-The empirical evidence provided through studies carried out under  <!-- Esto es un comentario -->
- laboratory conditions (A) can be based on **observations** of the feeding behavior of the animals under study, on studying **food preferences,** or **tests** to study other interactions or biological phenomena related to diet, in general, the tests they are made using microcosm (Saur and Ponge 1988; Hubert, Žilová, and Pekár 2001;
- Schneider 2005; Schneider and Maraun 2009).
-The observation of the **intestinal content** (B) is based on considering that what is found in the tract is evidence of what is actually consumed (Jacot in 1936;
- Hartenstein 1962; Schneider et al. 2004; John A. Wallwork 1958a) this method requires the preparation of specimens for observation by microscopy techniques.
-The morphology and functioning of the **mouthparts** (C) are related to the manipulation, acquisition, and processing that microarthropods carry out on food and could be used to determine trophic guilds (Buryn and Brandl 1992; Kaneko 1988;
+The empirical evidence provided through studies carried out under laboratory conditions (A) can be based on **observations** of the feeding behavior of the animals under study, on studying **food preferences,** or **tests** to study other interactions or biological phenomena related to diet.
+In general, the tests are made using microcosm [@Saur1988; @Hubert2001; @Schneider2005; @Schneider2009].
+The observation of the **intestinal content** (B) is based on considering that what is found in the tract is evidence of what is actually consumed [@Hartenstein1962; @Schneider2004; @Wallwork1958a].
+This method requires the preparation of specimens for observation by microscopy techniques.
+The morphology and functioning of the **mouthparts** (C) are related to the manipulation, acquisition, and processing that microarthropods carry out on food and could be used to determine trophic guilds [@Buryn1992; @Kaneko1988; @Macnamara1924].
- Macnamara 1924; Poole 1958).
 This evidence also requires microscopy techniques to obtain information.

- **Molecular** tools (D), such as barcoding, could be used to determine the presence of a species or a taxonomic group within the intestinal tract and it allows for establishing trophic relationships or other types of interactions.
-(Heidemann et al. 2014; King et al. 2008; Read et al. 2006).
-The study of **digestive enzymes** (E) in invertebrates can explain the digested food portions (Siepel and Ruiter-Dijkman 1993; Berg, Stoffer, and Van Den Heuvel 2004), those enzymes that hydrolyze structural polysaccharides are related to the diet (Nielsen 1962) and allow the differentiation of trophic guilds (Berg, Stoffer, and Van Den Heuvel 2004; Siepel and Ruiter-Dijkman 1993).
+**Molecular** tools (D), such as barcoding, could be used to determine the presence of a species or a taxonomic group within the intestinal tract and it allows for establishing trophic relationships or other types of interactions [@Heidemann2014; @King2008; @Read2006].
+The study of **digestive enzymes** (E) in invertebrates can explain the digested food portions [@Siepel1993; @Berg2004], and those enzymes that hydrolyze structural polysaccharides are related to the diet [@Nielsen1962].
+They allow the differentiation of trophic guilds [@Berg2004; @Siepel1993].

- The use of the natural variation of **stable isotopes** (F) as empirical evidence of the use of trophic resources is based on the study of isotopic signatures; the isotopic signature of δ15N informs about the trophic level of the invertebrate and that of δ13C will indicate the proportion of trophic resources consumed, but the potential trophic resources need to be chosen previously to the isotopic analysis.
-(Tiunov 2007; Maraun et al. 2011; Potapov, Tiunov, and Scheu 2019; Potapov et al. 2019) also, the potential of this tool is such that inferences can even be made about the metabolic pathways of biomolecules (Pollierer et.
-Al. 2019, Pollierer & Scheu 2021;
+The use of the natural variation of **stable isotopes** (F) as empirical evidence of the use of trophic resources is based on the study of isotopic signatures; the isotopic signature of $\delta\text{15N}$  informs about the trophic level of the invertebrate and that of $\delta\text{13C}$ will indicate the proportion of trophic resources consumed, but the potential trophic resources need to be chosen previously to the isotopic analysis [@Tiunov2007; @Maraun2011; @Potapov2019].
+Additionally, this tool has the potential to infer the metabolic pathways of biomolecules [@Pollierer2019; @Chamberlain2006].
- Chamberlain et.
-Al. 2006).

- Finally, the study of the **lipid profile** (G) is based on using the fatty acids of the tissue of the resources as biological markers through the identification of fatty acids in the animal, since it or cannot synthesize them (absolute markers) or their synthesis supposes a high metabolic cost (relative markers) (Kühn, Schweitzer, and Ruess 2019; Ruess and Chamberlain 2010; Sechi et al. 2014; Paul M.
+Finally, the study of the **lipid profile** (G) is based on using the fatty acids of the tissue of the resources as biological markers through the identification of fatty acids in the animal.
+This is because the animal either cannot synthesize them (absolute markers) or their synthesis supposes a high metabolic cost (relative markers) [@Kuhn2019; @Ruess2010; @Sechi2014; @Chamberlain2005; @Pollierer2010].
- Chamberlain and Black 2005; Pollierer, Scheu, and Haubert 2010).

 General review publications are also included in this review, provided that they collect information on the use of trophic resources from publications not readily available.

 ### Bibliography search

 A systematic search for empirical evidence that relates the use of at least one trophic resource by soil microarthropods is the strategy used to address this issue.
 For them, we relied on publications whose keywords relate to the taxonomic groups of interest, trophic relationships, and methods that provide evidence of consumption.
 From these keywords, we formulated search strings applied to scientific bibliography in both Scopus and Google Scholar database search engines.

 We used the following search string in Scopus:

  "ALL((microarthropods OR springtails OR mites OR oribatida OR mesostigmata OR prostigmata OR astigmata) AND (trophic OR diet OR